010001000100000101000001/anderson_health_fitness/README.md

 - **Acceptance criteria 2**: Important features such as the navigation menu, search bar, and shopping cart are easily navigable and useable on mobile devices.
 - **Acceptance criteria 3**: Product photos and descriptions are displayed as best they can on smaller screens thanks to the mobile layout.
 ---

+## Marketing Strategy for Anderson Health & Fitness

+Business Strategy for Anderson Health & Fitness

+Increase brand awareness, drive sales through digital and traditional marketing, and build a loyal customer base.
+Build a social media presence and focus on platforms Instagram, Facebook, TikTok, YouTube and X.
+Share engaging content such as workout tips, motivational quotes, and behind-the-scenes videos.
+Utilize short-form videos (Reels, TikToks) for quick engagement.
+Partner with fitness influencers to reach broader audiences.
+Use authentic endorsements to build trust.
+Create workout tutorials, product reviews, and success stories.
+Host live Q&A sessions to engage directly with the audience.
+Make use of relevant keywords and hashtags to increase visibility.
+Highlight new products, upcoming launches, and exclusive promotions in the Weekly Newsletter.
+Host regular competitions on social media to increase engagement and the visibility of  the Anderson Health & Fitness brand.
+Offer branded merchandise as prizes.
+Create a Facebook group or online forum for members to share experiences and support each other.
+Host virtual events or webinars focusing on holistic wellness topics like nutrition and mindfulness and fitness based advice.
+Use targeted ads on social media platforms to reach specific demographics interested in fitness.
+Implement retargeting strategies to convert visitors into customers.
+Offer seasonal discounts or bundle deals to encourage purchases.
+Highlight limited-time offers in newsletters and social media posts.
+Expand product lines to include popular fitness gear and apparel.
+Promote new arrivals through all marketing channels.
+Track website traffic, social media engagement, and sales data to refine strategies.
+Use analytics tools to understand customer behavior and preferences.
+Customer Feedback
+Encourage reviews and testimonials on products and services.

 ## Wire Frames